amirhossein-razlighi/mlx3D/README.md

 # Mlx3D
-A library for deep learning with 3D data using mlx
+A library for deep learning with 3D data using MLX.

 [Still in early stage of development.]